 The Sailor marked by an arrow (top row) may be Seaman 1st Class W.P.
 Burbage.

-Conestoga 99k Conestoga (AT-54) Engineering Division posed beside the ship, at San Diego, California, circa early 1921.
+Conestoga 99k USS Conestoga (AT-54) Engineering Division posed beside the ship, at San Diego, California, circa early 1921.

 Seated in chairs are (from left to right):